Tips To Stay Safe During UV Safety Month

 - You can still get sunburned in winter, especially when it’s sunny and reflecting off the snow.
 If you are skiing, snowboarding, tubing, or just playing outside, take caution.

-Protect Your Eyes, Too
+Protect Your Eyes Too

 Overexposure to UV light can also have negative effects on your eyes.
 UV light can increase your risk of eye conditions such as cataracts, growths and cancer in the eye.
 You also have to check your sunglasses carefully because all are not created equally.
-Make sure to only buy sunglasses labeled "UV400" or "100% UV protection."
-Darker lenses don't always mean better protection.
+Make sure to only buy sunglasses labeled “UV400” or “100 percent UV protection.”
+Darker lenses don’t always mean better protection.

 Donate A Vehicle To Help Make-A-Wish

 Make-A-Wish chapters around the country are dedicated to help children with life-threating medical conditions.
 If you want to help their goal of granting wishes, please consider making a car donation to Wheels For Wishes, the car donation program benefiting Make-A-Wish.
 We offer you a great tax deduction, free towing and an easy way to support an important cause.
-To donate your car, boat, RV, motorcycle or other vehicle, please call 1-877-431-9474 or fill out our online car donation form.
+To donate your car, boat, RV, motorcycle or other vehicles, please call 1-855-278-9474 or fill out our online car donation form.